 Nutrient Retention and Recovery Efficiency

-This studies showed that MST increased the nutrient retention rate by 15% compared to the traditional setup in hydroponics (See Figure 1).
+These studies showed that MST increased the nutrient retention rate by 15% compared to the traditional setup in hydroponics (See Figure 1).
 This was attributed to the system's ability to selectively extract and reclaim essential nutrients such as nitrogen (N), phosphorus (P), and potassium (K) from recirculating water [13, 14].
 Previous studies have indicated that MST effectively captures metal ions and other dissolved nutrients, preventing nutrient leaching and ensuring their continuous availability to plants [15, 16].
 These findings are consistent with research done by Wongkiew et al. [17], who reported a 12–18% improvement (See Figure 1) in nutrient retention using similar magnetic separation techniques in aquaponic systems.
 The recovered nutrients were thus easily reintegrated into the system, reducing dependency on external fertilizers.
 Besides, the MST system also maintained a more stable pH balance in the nutrient solution, thus preventing one of the most common hydroponic problems that may lead to nutrient lockout and deficiency symptoms.
 This directly corresponds to a 20% increase in overall crop yields as plant experiences availability of necessary nutrients throughout their growth cycles, while the general yield improvement reported in previous works, using traditional methods of recovery at 10–15%, was outperformed [16].

 Figure 1: Comparison of MST and Traditional Systems